fsalcedo55/sh-assignment/README.md

 - Exact replica of the provided mockup
 - Drag & drop functionality to upload a file and display the filename and image
+- Upload progress bar for the drag and drop image
+- Toast notifications for user interactions

 ## Technologies Used